Opportunities

 The work experience runs over four days (Tuesday to Friday).

 Please note: This work experience is focused on public engagement with science.
 It does not include access to the Observatory or involvement in its scientific work.
-The Department of Physics and Astronomy’s work placement program is specifically designed for undergraduate students in their penultimate year of study.
+The Department of Physics and Astronomy’s work placement programme is specifically designed for undergraduate students in their penultimate year of study.